 The body of your post conveys important information.
-The reader is already convinced with what you have to say.
+The reader is already convinced by what you have to say.
 Any unwanted fluff bores the reader.
 All you need is a summary of the main points and a call to action (CTA).

 Inspire Your Readers

 Inspiration leads to action.
-Inspire your readers to prompt them for action.
+Inspire your readers to prompt them to action.
 How do you inspire readers?
 The best way is to throw a challenge for your readers.
 E.g, downloading content from your site, reading or sharing your blog content.

 Ask a Question

 Start the conclusion by summarizing the main points.
 Follow up with key takeaways from the blog post.
 End the conclusion with something that sparks discussion.
 Ask the readers for their views on the topic.
 E.g, “Leave your comments below.
-I wud love to hear from you.”.
+I wud love to hear from you.”

 Provide an Actionable Solution

 After you sum up the main points of your post.
 Give your readers an actionable solution.
-Something your readers can put to use and solve their problem.
+Something your readers can put to use and solve their problems.
 They are reading your post for a reason.